 A. Admission Requirements for Classified Standing

 - Complete University application and requirements.

 - Have earned a baccalaureate degree from an accredited college or university.

 - Have been in good standing at the last institution attended.

-- If cumulative undergraduate GPA is less than 3.0, score at or above the 50th percentile on one of the three sections of the aptitude test of the Graduate Record Examination (i.e., verbal, quantitative or analytical) or on the Miller Analogies Test (MAT).
-Applicants to the School Psychology Program are required to take the GRE or MAT.
+- If cumulative undergraduate GPA is less than 3.0, score at or above the 50th percentile on one of the three sections of the aptitude test of the Graduate Record Examination (i.e., verbal, quantitative or analytical).

 - Complete the department application for admission to graduate programs.

 - Submit the following: Two recommendations (either as letters or on the departmental form), personal statement, resume, applicable test scores, unofficial transcripts.

 - Participate in the admission’s interview process.

 - Complete required prerequisite courses EPC 451 and PSY 310 with a grade of “B-” or better within the past 7 years.
 Equivalent courses may be substituted for prerequisites.